 Remove the heads off your shrimp and peel them, leaving the tails on.
 Devein the shrimp by making a shallow incision along the top of the shrimp with a sharp knife.
 Use the tip of the knife to remove the black vein and discard.
 Season the shrimp liberally with salt and pepper.

-Now, because this is a shrimp scampi linguine, the next step is to cook your pasta.
+If you’re looking to make shrimp scampi linguine (or any other type of pasta), the next step is to cook your pasta.
 This recipe comes together in a flash and needs your attention so the shrimp don’t overcook, so I recommend cooking for pasta before you start assembling the sauce and shrimp.

 Bring a large pot of heavily salted water to a rolling boil and add your pasta.
 I recommend using linguine, but you can really use whatever kind of pasta you’d like.